How many opportunities are you leaving on the table?

 Many marketers and entrepreneurs, such as Chris Ducker and Pat Flynn have resource pages on their website.

-You could just as easily call these “money pages” because they only feature links to products and services the business owners have the potential to make money on.
+You could just as easily call these “money pages” because they only feature links to products and services the business owners have the potential to earn an income on.